hydroserver2/hydroserver-sensorthings/README.md

 ## Documentation

-For detailed documentation on how to use Django HydroThings, please refer to the [official documentation](https://hydroserver2.github.io/django-hydrothings/).
+For detailed documentation on how to use HydroServer SensorThings, please refer to the [official documentation](https://hydroserver2.github.io/django-hydrothings/).